Weather-Project-Jac/BackEnd/Readme.md

 ```bash
 docker run nameYouWant:latest .
 ```
-If you want to run in detatch:
+If you want to run it detatch:
 ```bash
 docker run -d nameYouWant:latest .
 ```